Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Foundation Addresses Survival

 Gen Z’s anxiety stems partly from the link between income and survival.
+Every job loss threatens not just status but shelter, healthcare, food.
 What if that link were broken?

-The Foundation guarantees housing, food, energy, healthcare, and education unconditionally.
+The Foundation—the Unscarcity framework’s baseline guarantee—provides housing, food, energy, healthcare, and education unconditionally.
+Not as charity, but as infrastructure, like roads or electricity.
 With survival secured, the “side hustle or die” dynamic transforms into “contribute because you want to.”

 This would let Gen Z apply their skills to meaningful work rather than defensive positioning.